Melancholia States of the Atlantic Meridional Overturning Circulation: Results

-The AMOC as simulated by the primitive equation finite-difference global ocean model {\it Veros} \citep{HAE18,HAE21} has been shown to display a high degree of multistability \citep{Lohmann2024}, as seen in the bifurcation diagram in Fig.~\ref{fig:sections}a, where symbols of same shape and color indicate the different branches of attractors and the control parameter on the horizontal axis is the NA freshwater forcing $F$ (see \ref{Appe}).
-We focus here on the forcing parameter $F=F_0=0.347$~Sv, which lies in the middle of the main hysteresis loop (vertical line in Fig.~\ref{fig:sections}a).
+To this end, we focus on the forcing parameter $F=F_0=0.347$~Sv, which lies in the middle of the main hysteresis loop (vertical line in Fig.~\ref{fig:sections}a).
 At $F_0$ there is a cluster of three distinct states featuring a very weak AMOC, as well as a cluster of states featuring a vigorous AMOC.
 This second cluster is further divided into two bands of states with an average strength of approximately 8.2 and 8.7 Sv, respectively (see colored time series in Fig.~\ref{fig:sections}b and inset).
 For the band with slightly larger AMOC strength, three distinct attractors have been identified in \citet{Lohmann2024} (see inset Fig.~\ref{fig:sections}a).
 In the lower band only one attractor was identified, but both the upper and lower bands might contain more attractors.
 For slightly higher $F$, an additional cluster of three partially-collapsed states forms another smaller-scale hysteresis loop (inset in Fig.~\ref{fig:sections}a), in agreement with the hierarchical structure of the dynamical landscape of the climate system conjectured in \citep{Margazoglou2021}.
 In terms of different macroscopic observables, states within the clusters may be separated more clearly.
 The open circles in Fig.~\ref{fig:basin_structure}a show a two-dimensional projection of the mean states on the attractors, where the cluster of collapsed AMOC states is seen to split up in terms of the NA subsurface temperature.
 Similarly, the two bands of vigorous states are well-separated in terms of other observables (see e.g. open symbols in Fig.~\ref{fig:basin_structure}c).

 As shown in \citet{Lucarini2017} and \citet{Mehling2024}, computing the M state of a bistable system is relatively straightforward once one has a working edge tracking algorithm in place, the main challenge being the need to initialize the procedure with two very nearby initial conditions on the two opposite sides of the basin boundary.
 Against intuition, the procedure works even in the case of M states, where the basin boundary has codimension strictly smaller than one - and possibly very close to zero.
 In the case studied here, the situation is considerably more complicated because the system has at least seven distinct chaotic attractors, which leaves the door open for a large variety of geometrical configurations for the basins of attraction and of the features of the basin boundaries.